foxypool/docs/docs/proof-of-spacetime/guides/switching-from-flex-farmer-to-foxy.md

     2. Run Foxy-Farmer once to generate a `foxy-farmer.yaml` as well as the `.foxy-farmer` directory in your users home directory.
     3. Import your 24 word mnemonic using `./foxy-farmer keys add`
     4. Join the pool by running `./foxy-farmer join-pool`.
 This will spin up the wallet service, wait till its synced, join all PlotNFTs to the Foxy-Pool and shutdown the wallet service again once done.
 This process can take up to 30 minutes.
     5. Run Foxy-Farmer and check out the Pools "My Farmer" tab!
+You can use `./foxy-farmer auth` to generate the pool login link.